Coronavorus subsides in state with 77 new reported deaths, 6,229 cases

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 165,070, an increase of a world-high 976 Saturday, according to Worldometers.info.
+29, the toll has risen to 165,617, an increase of 534 Sunday, according to Worldometers.info.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths increased from 98 to 65 for a total of 46,566.
+The United Kingdom's deaths decreased from 65 to 8, among the lowest since the pandemic, for a total of 46,566.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 12 deaths, among the lowest since the pandemic.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 2 deaths.
 No. 7 France added and No. 8 Spain didn't report any data.

 No. 17 Canada reported 6 deaths to rise to 8,976, as well as 236 cases.

-Sweden, which has been doing "herd immunity," reported 5 new deaths Friday for a total of 5,763 in 22nd and 41 cases.
-Neighboring Norway remained at 256 for the fifth day in a row, as well as 48 more cases.
+Sweden, which has been doing "herd immunity," didn't report any data this weekend for 5,763 deaths in 22nd.
+Neighboring Norway remained at 256 for the sixth day in a row, as well as 39 more cases.

-No. 26 China, the original epicenter of the world, hasn’t reported a death since April 26 and added 23 cases Sunday after 127 one week ago, the most since early April.
+No. 26 China, the original epicenter of the world, hasn’t reported a death since April 26 and added 49 cases Monday.

 Scripps Only Content 2020